munificent/game-programming-patterns/book/state.markdown

 Confession time: I went a little overboard and packed way too much into this chapter.
-It's ostensibly about the <a href="http://en.wikipedia.org/wiki/State_pattern" class="gof-pattern">State design pattern</a>, but I can't talk about that and games without going into the more fundamental concept of *finite state machines* (or "FSMs").
+It's ostensibly about the <a href="http://en.wikipedia.org/wiki/State_pattern" class="gof-pattern">State</a>
+design pattern, but I can't talk about that and games without going into the more fundamental concept of *finite state machines* (or "FSMs").
 But then once I went there, I figured I might as well introduce *hierarchical state machines* and *pushdown automata*.